ravidaliparthy/Sync-Interns/README.md

 /intern_1: Contains files for the product landing page project.

-/intern_2:Contains the file for quiz app with javaScript
+/intern_2:Contains the file for quiz app with javaScript.

+/intern_3:Contains the file for Music Player using html,css and JavaScript.

 # Instructions